Court Rejects DirecTV’s Attempt To Enforce “Infinite” Arbitration Contract

 In finding the arbitration agreement unconscionable and unenforceable, Judge Bailey agreed that “no reasonable AT&T Mobility customer would believe, on signing her arbitration agreement, that she was consenting to arbitrate not only with AT&T Mobility, but also, and for all time, with any entity that ever might share a corporate umbrella with AT&T Mobility.”

 “This is the right result, and the Court’s unconscionability finding is well supported by the facts and law,” said Bailey Glasser’s John Barrett, one of Ms. Mey’s counsel.
 “It is a vast overreach for DirecTV to claim Ms. Mey forever and for all time agreed to arbitrate claims against DirecTV when Ms. Mey was never a DirecTV customer, and never signed an arbitration agreement with DirecTV.
 And DirecTV’s only connection to any arbitration agreement with Ms. Mey is that she agreed to arbitrate different claims with a different company that happens to be owned by the same parent company as AT&T Mobility.”

-Ms. Mey is represented by John W. Barrett, Benjamin Hogan, and William Flynn of Bailey & Glasser, LLP; Matthew P. McCue of the Law Office of Matthew P. McCue; Edward A. Broderick of Broderick Law, P.C.; and Anthony Paronich of Paronich Law, P.C.
+Ms. Mey is represented by John W. Barrett of Bailey & Glasser, LLP; Matthew P. McCue of the Law Office of Matthew P. McCue; Edward A. Broderick of Broderick Law, P.C.; and Anthony Paronich of Paronich Law, P.C.